Minecraft-AMS/Carpet-AMS-Addition/readme_folder/en_us/rules_en.md

 ## boneBlockUpdateSuppressor

-When enabled, bone block will be a update suppressor (Does not cause the server to crash).
+When enabled, bone block will be a update suppressor (When using it, it is recommended to start the Update Suppression Crash Fix feature to prevent crashes).

 <Only available for Minecraft < 1.19 >